top of page

 Atmosphere 5

 At most stadiums, fans enter vast parking lots well before kickoff to set up chairs, tents, and grills and begin their festivities.
-However, the stadium is located a few feet from vast bars and restaurants that open early for Sunday afternoon home games.
+However, the stadium is a few feet from vast bars and restaurants open early for Sunday afternoon home games.

 “Touchdown Town was created to offer fans of all ages a place to gather together to celebrate and build excitement for the upcoming game,” stated Larry Hall, Colts Vice-President of Ticket Operations and Guest Services.
 “Fans can enjoy a variety of activities including live music, football drills, giveaways, and food, and drink specials.
 Touchdown Town serves as the Colt's premier pre-game party location.”